Estonia Driving Guide

 Toll Roads

 Toll roads are only found in Tallinn, the capital city of Estonia.
-Roads in Estonia are only tolled if the heavy goods vehicle weighs over 3.5 tonnes and is used in a public road network.
+Roads in Estonia are only tolled if the heavy goods vehicle weighs over 3.5 tones and is used in a public road network.
 The toll should be paid by the owner of the vehicle.
 The toll rate that the owner will pay depends on the maximum authorized weight of the heavy goods vehicle and its trailer, the number of axles, and the emission class of the heavy goods vehicle.

 Road Situations